Estimated number of streams

 However, YouTube only pays a small £0.00046 per view.
-Furthermore, your YouTube account must have at least 1,000 subscribers before you can even monetise your account.
+Furthermore, your YouTube account must have at least 1,000 subscribers and 4,000 watch hours in the last 12 months before you can even monetise your account.
 Roughly speaking, you’d need 2.1 million plays on your video before you even make minimum wage.

 But, fear not!
 There are plenty of other ways to make money utilising YouTube.
 Artists can also receive a royalty thanks to YouTube’s Content ID algorithm.
-Basically, every time your song is played or used on a video, the songwriter is eligible for a small royalty.
+Basically, every time your song is played or used on a video, the rights holders is eligible for a small royalty.
 Every little helps!

 Our music royalty calculator can help you calculate streaming royalties from YouTube with just a few clicks of a button.
 Check it out below.

 Pandora is a form of non-interactive streaming.
 It works similarly to an internet radio station by playing songs that match specific traits.
 The basic idea is to introduce the listener to new music by playing songs that sound alike / from the same genres that the listener has preselected.